-Details of the schools performance in SQA examinations can be found at: www.educationscotland.gov.uk/scottishschoolsonline/schools/madrascollegefife.asp
+Details of the schools performance in SQA examinations can be found on the Madras website.

 12.4 ScotXed

 Transferring Educational Data about Pupils

 Education authorities and Scottish Government have collected data about pupils on paper forms for many years.
 We now work together with schools to transfer data electronically through the ScotXed programme.
 Thus Scottish Government has two functions: acting as a 'hub' for supporting data exchange within the education system in Scotland and the analysis of data for statistical purposes within Scottish Government itself.